OnSignals/STH-visual/README.md

         -   `width`: `{number}` Video width.
         -   `height`: `{number}` Video height.
         -   `thumbnail`: `{string}` URL of a thumbnail image.

-## Misc

-### Performance

-Each instance observes its wrapper element's size and visibility.
-Instances that are currently not in view are not rendered for performance reasons.

-### Accessibility

-The script automatically detects user preferences for reduced motion based on the [`@media (prefers-reduced-motion)`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion).
-If this flag is detected, the script disables itself.

-Always provide meaningful fallback content for this case.

 ## API